What Is Code Purple At A Hospital

 3. Lockdown Procedures: The hospital may initiate lockdown procedures, which involve securing all entrances and exits to prevent anyone from leaving the facility with the missing child.
 Staff members are stationed at these points to monitor and control access.

 4. Search Procedures: Teams of staff members are assigned to search specific areas of the hospital, including patient rooms, waiting areas, restrooms, and stairwells.
-These searches are conducted systematically and thoroughly to ensure that no area is overlooked.
+These searches are conducted systematically and thoroughly to see to it that no area is overlooked.

 5. Communication: Effective communication is crucial during a Code Purple.
 Regular updates are provided to staff members to keep them informed of the progress of the search and any new information that becomes available.